By Tobin Harris

 Photo by Diana Polekhina on Unsplash

-Fast forward to 2023 and the story has changed.
+Fast forward to 2024, and the story has changed.

-So when they hear the CEO say “we need an app”, it isn’t always the most useful starting position.
+So, when they hear the CEO say, “We need an app,” it isn’t always the most useful starting position.
 But, of course, they need to explore their options.

 So who’s right?
-The CEO who wants an app.
+The CEO wants an app.
 Or their leadership team who want to avoid putting the cart before the horse?

 They are both right.